Cleverttech/Cleverttech/README.md

 About me:
 📍 current location : Hennef, Germany.

-🎓 I’m currently :
+🎓 I’m currently : <br>
-‣  💻solidifying my roots in JavaScript Full stack development by partaking in an intensive MERN stack program with Ironhack coding Bootcamp whihc will end by the month of May.
+‣  💻solidifying my roots in JavaScript Full stack development by partaking in an intensive MERN stack program with Ironhack coding Bootcamp whihc will end by the month of May.<br>
-‣  delving into DevOp tools like Docker.
+‣  delving into DevOp tools like Docker.<br>
-‣ javaScript Data Structures and Algorithm.
+‣ javaScript Data Structures and Algorithm.<br>
 ‣ AWS and open to other cloud programming tools.

  <hr>